Vyral/bryn-brutosky-recruiting/_posts/2019-06-27-agent-spotlight-greg-connell.md

 *"There's a lot of motivated people here, but the culture is wide open,"* Connell said. *"There's enough work and enough business for everyone.
 It's a super great environment that continues to grow, flourish, and bring in more and more talent."*

+*"Everybody wants you to succeed and we're all kind of in it together.
+When you come in, it's warm and inviting, people are helpful, and it's an environment that pursues growth and accountability."*

+There's a lot of excellent training at the beginning taught by masters of their craft to get into the details.
+Everyone's always looking for what's next and how to get a step ahead.&nbsp;

+Greg and his wife love community-building and want to make Greenville a better home for everybody.
+They want to invest in the community, invest in young people, and continue to grow and serve people well in this huge transition of life.&nbsp;

+If you have any questions for us in the meantime or want to learn more about how you can get your career on a similar path to Greg's, don't hestitate to give us a call or send us an email.
+We look forward to hearing from you.&nbsp;

 {% include pullquote.html %}

 Greg Connell hasn't been with our team for a long time, but he's already made an impact.
 Here's how.